MicrosoftDocs/VBA-Docs/api/Excel.Workbook.md

    'using the subject line specified in cell B1.
    ActiveWorkbook.SendMail wks.Range("A1").Value, wks.Range("B1").Value

-   'Do not save changes and turn screen updating back on.
+   'Do not save changes, and turn screen updating back on.
    ActiveWorkbook.Close savechanges:=False
    Application.ScreenUpdating = True
 End Sub